Tales from an Indianapolis Property Management Company: Why Tenants and Owners Should Never Meet

 These Owners lived in the home during the marketing and were making plans to vacate shortly before the Lease start date.

 As it turned out, there were some items in the home that the Tenants noticed during the showing and were interested in purchasing.
-It was a long list, there were many questions and the Realtor for the Tenants asked if we could provide the Owner with the Tenant’s contact information so they could negotiate directly without multiple back-and-forths.
+It was a long list, there were many questions and the Realtor for the Tenants asked if we could provide the Owner with the Tenant’s contact information so they could negotiate directly without multiple back-and-forth.

 My instincts at the time said no. We knew better.